Venue: Feynman Lecture Hall

 Course Evaluation: Problem sets (40%), Class participation and notes (20%), Final Exam (40%)

-1. Students will learn about the theoretical formalism of elasticity theory and fluid dynamics.
+Course Outcome:1.
+Students will learn about the theoretical formalism of elasticity theory and fluid dynamics.

 2. They will also learn about practical applications of the theory to real life phenomena and to experiments.